 - Once toasted, then pour the blended tomato sauce over, bring the a simmer, cover and keep cooking for about 5 minutes stirring often.

-- Then, add the 4 cups of vegetable broth, sprigs of cilantro and salt.
+- Then, add the 4 cups of vegetable broth, diced tomatoes, sprigs of cilantro and salt.
 Stir to combine and keep cooking until the noodles are tender to your liking.
 Taste and adjust salt to preference.

 - Serve right away with a side of lime wedges, red pepper flakes and more chopped cilantro, if desired.